submits flow runs to serverless infrastructure directly, depending on your configuration.

 Priority determines the order of flow runs submitted for execution.
 If all flow runs are capable of being executed with no limitation due to concurrency or otherwise, priority is still used to determine order of submission, but there is no impact to execution.
 If not all flow runs can execute, usually as a result of concurrency limits, priority determines which queues receive precedence to submit runs for execution.Precise control with priority and concurrency

 Priority for flow run submission proceeds from the highest priority to the lowest priority.
 In the previous example, all work from the “critical” queue (priority 1) is submitted, before any work is submitted from “high” (priority 5).
 Once all work is submitted from priority queue “critical”, work from the “high” queue begins submission.
 If new flow runs are received on the “critical” queue while flow runs are still in scheduled on the “high” and “low” queues, flow run submission goes back to ensuring all scheduled work is first satisfied.
-This happens from the highest priority queue, until it is empty, in waterfall fashion.Work queue statusA work queue has a
+This happens from the highest priority queue, until it is empty, in waterfall fashion.Worker overview

 Workers are lightweight polling services that retrieve scheduled runs from a work pool and execute them.
 Workers each have a type corresponding to the execution environment to submit flow runs to.
 Workers can only poll work pools that match their type.
 As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will run.Worker types